Issue Assignment

 The "Specific user" field indicates the user to which issue will be assigned when the committer of the vulnerability is unknown (which is the case for all findings other than SAST and IaC findings).
 The user must be a licensed Kondukto user to appear in the drop-down menu.

-Suppose an issue can't be assigned to the committer or a specific user.
-In that case, Kondukto will try to assign the issue to the issue responsible selected for the team working on the project.
+When an issue can't be assigned to the committer or a specific user, Kondukto will try to assign the issue to the issue responsible selected for the team working on the project.
 For cases where none of the above is applicable, Kondukto will assign the issue to the token owner generated on the issue manager.

-In the second mandatory step to open issues automatically, specific criteria can be created to pinpoint the type of vulnerabilities for which issues will be created.
+In the third mandatory step to open issues automatically, specific criteria can be created to pinpoint the type of vulnerabilities for which issues will be created.

 A new modal opens when clicking the "+Add Custom Criteria" button.